Mark Fraire | Director, Dane Arts

 Sarah Bluvas grew up in Atlanta but is no stranger to the Midwest; she spent 7 years living, working and learning in the Kansas City area, where she earned her public programming “sea legs” by coordinating events for some of the region’s most well-known arts organizations.
 Sarah made her way to Madison in August of 2016 to pursue her MBA at the Bolz Center for Arts Administration at the Wisconsin School of Business, where she is exploring the intersection of business and creativity and cultivating the skills necessary to create new operating models for, cultivate broader partnerships within and strengthen the entire arts sector.
 At Dane Arts, she works on a variety of programs and initiatives, including the annual grants cycle and the recent Arts & Economic Prosperity Study conducted in partnership with Americans for the Arts.

 Brent Gerlach | BG Creative

 A rich history of community engagements where people create together has taught Brent that Art is at the core of every meaningful relationship.
-Whether bringing coworking spaces to a national stage, producing novel pop-up markets like DABL, or designing installations for sold out music festivals: Art is at the HeART of it All ~
+Whether creating cost effective business solutions for artists to grow professionally, producing novel pop-up markets like DABL, or designing installations for sold out music festivals: Art is at the HeART of it All ~

 Sarah Akawa | Queer Pressure